We have outlined a few things that should help to heal your piercing.

 As facial and ear piercings are harder to soak, cleaning after a bath or shower will make the process much easier.

-Wet a clean cotton bud with Benzalkonium Chloride and soak around the piercing and jewellery, making sure to remove any crust formation.
-When totally clean, leave the piercing to dry naturally or dry with a clean cotton bud.
-Repeat this process 2-3
+Wet a clean cotton bud with saline and soak around the piercing and jewellery, making sure to remove any crust formation.
+When totally clean, dry with a clean cotton bud, clean piece of kitchen roll or a hairdryer on a cold setting.
+Repeat this process 2 times daily.

 Tongue, Inside Lip & Inside Cheek